djradon/public-notes/prdct.dolce.d0.md

 ---
 id: endiy3hqtb3tkubuownl6hu
 title: D0
 desc: 'A supplementary ontology used as a generalization of DOLCE+DnS Ultralite (DUL), in order to deal with the systematic polysemy of many lexical items, whose senses create problems when used as OWL classes.
-For example, it's customary to find lexical items that carry both a sense of physical or abstract location, of event or event type, etc'
+For example, itʼs customary to find lexical items that carry both a sense of physical or abstract location, of event or event type, etc'
 updated: 1721309408039
 created: 1716312264557
 ---